Can I use my own URL/Domain for landing pages?

 How to change your Continually domain

-- On the right click on the settings tab
+- Click on the Domain Settings tab

 - Change the domain and check it is available, then hit save